 Calculate your Canadian immigration fees

-Our free fee calculator gives you a breakdown of government fees for your specific immigration pathway.
+Our free fee calculator gives you a breakdown of government fees for your immigration pathway.

 Open Fee CalculatorFrequently Asked Questions